obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 ## The rules

-These are the behaviors we don’t tolerate.
+The following behaviors are not tolerated within the official Obsidian community channels.

 ### Serious offenses

-Users who commit these offenses will be immediately banned from the official Obsidian community channels.
+Users committing these offenses will be immediately banned from all official Obsidian community channels.
+Timeouts may be applied while the ban is being processed.

 #### Harassment